TheBlob42/houdini.nvim/README.md

 # 🧙 Houdini

-Escape insert mode, terminal mode, the "hit-enter-prompt" and more with a simple two character mapping
+Escape insert mode, terminal mode and more with a simple two character mapping

 ## Motivation